shopkins-seagen/spi_user-guide/source/apps/rar/rar_unpack.rst

 RAR Archive Unpacker
 ========================================
-The SAS macro provides and interface to the ASP .NET Core API responsible for unpacking encrypted .rar files, and conditionally translating the unpacked file names into English if Simplified Chinese characters are detected.
+The RAR Archive Unpacker provides functionality to unpack the files in a RAR archive to the network and optionally translate the unpacked file names into English.
+The system consists of a
+SAS macro, mcr_spi_rar_unpacker, that calls an ASP .NET Core API that performs the unpacking and translation services.

 Macro Parameters
 -------------------------------------------